grafana/grafana/docs/sources/enterprise/usage-insights.md

 It shows two kind of information:

 - **Stats:** Shows the daily query count and error count for the last 30 days.
-- **Users & activity**: shows the daily view count for the last 30 days; last activities on the dashboard and recent users (with a limit of 20).
+- **Users & activity:** shows the daily view count for the last 30 days; last activities on the dashboard and recent users (with a limit of 20).

 ## Improved dashboard search